MystenLabs/apps/upgrade_policy/quorum_upgrade/README.md

 the upgrade.
 The result of `propose_upgrade` is the creation of a `ProposedUpgrade` shared object that can be accessed by voters to vote for the proposal.

+Publisher can also invoke `quorum_upgrade_policy::propose_upgrade_v2` providing the `QuorumUpgradeCap` and the `digest` of the upgrade, which returns the `ProposedUpgrade` object that can be passed into `quorum_upgrade_policy::add_metadata` along with `metadata`.
+The `metadata` is a `vector<u8>` which is an optional metadata field to include with the proposed_upgrade.
+Publisher can then call `quorum_upgrade_policy::share_upgrade_object` with the `ProposedUpgrade` object to share the object for voters to vote for the proposal.

-At this point the publisher would provide the voter with the soure code so that each of them can run the same command (`sui move build --dump-bytecode-as-base64`) to verify that the digest matches that of the proposal, and then review the code.
+At this point the publisher would provide the voter with the source code so that each of them can run the same command (`sui move build --dump-bytecode-as-base64`) to verify that the digest matches that of the proposal, and then review the code.
 Once satisfied with the code, voters can and should vote for it